Estimation and Inference on Treatment Effects Under Treatment-Based Sampling

 for any pair of $p,\tilde{p}\in A$.
 Therefore, the stochastic equicontinuity follows once we show that

 (See e.g., Theorem 21.10 of \cite{Davidson:94:StochasticLimitTheory}, p.339).
 It suffices to show that

 weakly converge in $l_{\infty }(A)$.
-This can be shown by establishing the convergence of the finite dimensional distributions using the Central Limit Theorem, and stochastic equicontinuity of the processes which follows by showing the first order derivatives of the two processes in (\ref{two_procs} ) are stochastically bounded uniformly over $p\in A$.
+This can be shown by establishing the convergence of the finite dimensional distributions using the Central Limit Theorem, and stochastic equicontinuity of the processes which follows by showing the first order derivatives of the the process in (\ref{two_procs} ) are stochastically bounded uniformly over $p\in A$.
 Details are omitted. $ \mathbf{\blacksquare }$